cleary/ansible-tidalcycles/README.md

 # simplify installation of tidalcycles and editor(s) with ansible
-ansible playbooks for installing the [Tidal Cycles](https://tidalcycles.org) live coding environment with a single command, supporting multiple editors commonly used with Tidal
+ansible playbooks for installing the [Tidal Cycles](https://tidalcycles.org) live coding environment with a single command, supporting multiple editors commonly used with Tidal.

+Common Tidal-related modifications to the SuperCollider `startup.scd` are also supported, see `vars/all.yml` below

 # supported
  - ubuntu 20.04/18.04 (and derivatives ie studio kubuntu lubuntu xubuntu etc)